addr2data/aws-certification-prep/exercises/ex-005_ExpandingVpcConfig.rst

 In order to build the starting configuration, we will be using a CloudFormation Template that is based on the one we used in **'ex-004', but with the following modifications:

 - Added an additional Elastic IP (unassociated).
+- Create a new 'private' Route Table.
+- Associated the 'private' Subnet with the 'private' Route Table.

 Create Stack
 ------------